Woman faces charges for assault with scissors - Salisbury Post

 Cheryl Jean Little, 40, of Rock Pond Lane, was charged Tuesday with assault with a deadly weapon inflicting serious injury.

 The incident occurred around 2:50 a.m.
 Tuesday as a result of a dispute that escalated.
-Little was yelling obscenities at and pushing another woman, the Rowan County Sheriff’s Office said.
+Little was yelling obscenities and pushing another woman, the Rowan County Sheriff’s Office said.
 Little is also accused of attempting to choke the other woman.

 The Sheriff’s Office said a man broke up the fight and separated the women.
 But the dispute started again when the man left.